fincs/FeOS/README.md

 How to build FeOS (including the SDK)
 -------------------------------------

-`cd` to the directory this repo is in and type the following:ç
+`cd` to the directory this repo is in and type the following:

-    make && make install
+    make install

 When it's done compiling, transfer the contents of the generated `FeOS` folder to the root of your SD card.